Chiang Kai Shek Memorial Hall

 Go through Exit 5.

-Upon exit, Chiang Kai Shek Memorial Hall is just steps away from you!
+Upon exit, Chiang Kai Shek Memorial Hall is just steps away from the you!